canique/gateway/raspberry-pi-radio-hat/README.md

 chmod u+x install.sh && ./install.sh
 ```

-2) Shut down your Raspberry Pi:
+2) Wait for the install script to finish, then shut down your Raspberry Pi:
 `sudo shutdown -h now`

-3) Disconnect Power from your Raspberry Pi
+3) Wait for the LEDs on your Raspberry Pi to stop blinking, then disconnect Power from your Raspberry Pi

 4) - Insert CR2032 battery into Canique Radio Hat's battery holder
    - Attach the antenna cable to the Canique Radio Hat